ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: Introduction

 \section{Introduction}

 Online motion planning for legged robots remains a challenging problem.
-The common approach is to use optimization algorithms in a Model Predictive Control (MPC) loop to automatically generate trajectories based on sensor feedback~\cite{DiCarlo2018, kim2019highly, openaccess, Mastalli2022}.
-The high frequency updates enable robots to react quickly to changes in the environment and reject external disturbances~\cite{Meduri2022}.
+The common approach is to use optimization algorithms in a Model Predictive Control (MPC) loop to automatically generate trajectories based on sensor feedback~\cite{DiCarlo2018, openaccess, Mastalli2023}.
+High frequency updates enable robots to react quickly to changes in the environment and reject external disturbances~\cite{Meduri2022}.
 In order to maximize the replanning frequency, the problem is often split into two components - contact planning and trajectory generation.
-Contact planning selects feasible footholds on the terrain in order for the robot to reach a desired location.
+Contact planning selects feasible footholds on the terrain to allow the robot to reach a desired location.
 Trajectory generation computes whole-body movements and contact forces to be applied at these locations.

 Significant progress has been made in the area of online trajectory generation.
-Some approaches simplify the robot dynamics to a single rigid body with limited base rotations to render the underlying optimization problem convex~\cite{DiCarlo2018, kim2019highly}.
+Some approaches simplify the robot dynamics to a single rigid body with limited base rotations to render the underlying optimization problem convex~\cite{DiCarlo2018}.
 This allows for fast trajectory planning using a \gls{qp}.
-Other methods solve the non-linear single rigid body dynamics problem online~\cite{openaccess}.
-Recently, new approaches that solve the full body trajectory optimization problem online have been developed~\cite{Mastalli2022, Meduri2022}.
-This advancement allows to generate almost any desired behavior on different robots with the same framework.
-Despite this progress, these methods still rely on heuristic-based contact planners~\cite{raibert1986legged} to ensure real-time computations.
-However, this limits the overall motion planning framework (contact planning plus trajectory generation) to cyclic gaits.
-Further, automatically navigating terrain with constraints such as stepping stones is generally not possible with such approaches.
-When complex motions are desired, the user is then usually forced to design a contact plan suitable for the desired task.
+Other methods use either the non-linear \gls{srbd} ~\cite{openaccess} or the full body model~\cite{Mastalli2023, Meduri2022} to generate almost any desired behavior on different robots.
+Despite this progress, most of these methods still rely on heuristic-based contact planners~\cite{raibert1986legged} to ensure real-time computation.
+However, such contact planners limit the overall motion planning framework (contact planning plus trajectory generation) to cyclic gaits only.